ton-community/ton-docs/docs/v3/contribute/localization-program/translation-style-guide.md

 * Ukrainian - uk

 ## Titles of external articles
 Some strings contain titles of external articles.
 Most of our developer documentation pages contain links to external articles for further reading.
-The strings containing titles of articles need to be translated, regardless of the article's language, to ensure a more consistent user experience for the visitors viewing the page in their language.
+The strings containing article titles need to be translated, regardless of the article's language, to ensure a more consistent user experience for visitors viewing the page in their language.

 ## Crowdin warnings
 Crowdin has a built-in feature that warns translators when they are about to make a mistake.
-Crowdin will automatically warn you of this before saving your translation if you forget to include a tag from the source, translate elements that should not be translated, add several consecutive spaces, forget end punctuation, etc. If you see a warning like this, please go back and double-check the suggested translation.
+Crowdin will automatically alert you before saving your translation if you forget to include a tag from the source, translate elements that should not be translated, add several consecutive spaces, forget end punctuation, etc. If you see a warning like this, please double-check the suggested translation.

 :::warning
-Never ignore these warnings, as they usually mean that something is wrong, or that the translation is missing a key part of the source text.
+Never ignore these warnings, as they usually mean something is wrong or the translation is missing a key part of the source text.
 :::

-## Short vs. full forms/abbreviations
+## Short vs. complete forms/abbreviations
 There are a lot of abbreviations used on the website, e.g. dapps, NFT, DAO, DeFi, etc. These abbreviations are commonly used in English and most visitors to the website are familiar with them.

 Since they usually don’t have established translations in other languages, the best way to approach these and similar terms is to provide a descriptive translation of the full form, and add the English abbreviation in brackets.

-Do not translate these abbreviations, since most people wouldn’t be familiar with them, and the localized versions would not make much sense to most visitors.
+Do not translate these abbreviations since most people are unfamiliar with them, and the localized versions would not make much sense to most visitors.

-Example of how to translate dapps:
+Example of how to translate DApps:

-* Decentralized applications (dapps) → Translated full form (English abbreviation in brackets)
+* Decentralized applications (DApps) → Translated in full form (English abbreviation in brackets)

 ## Terms without established translations
 Some terms might not have established translations in other languages, and are widely known by the original English term.
 Such terms mostly include newer concepts, like proof-of-work, proof-of-stake, Beacon Chain, staking, etc.